elm-messenger/messenger-manual/hello world.typ

     ├── Main.elm
     └── Scenes # Scene folder
         ├── AllScenes.elm # Stores all the scene data
+        ├── GlobalComponents.elm # Stores all the global components
         └── Home # A scene called "Home"
             ├── MainLayer # A layer called "MainLayer" in Home │   ├── Model.elm # Layer definitions